Sunzaun

 Technical Data

-UL 2703 certification in progress
+UL 2703 listed

-Up to 4 feet ground clearance
+Up to 4 feet ground clearance (special piles may be required for over 1-foot clearance)

 Usable in slopes up to 15 degrees